hashicorp/consul/website/source/docs/agent/options.html.md

   be checked using the agent's credentials.
 This was added in Consul 1.0.1 and defaults to false.

 * <a name="enable_debug"></a><a href="#enable_debug">`enable_debug`</a> When set, enables some
   additional debugging features.
-Currently, this is only used to set the runtime profiling HTTP endpoints.
+Currently, this is only used to access runtime profiling HTTP endpoints, which are available with an `operator:read` ACL regardles of the value of `enable_debug`.

 * <a name="enable_script_checks"></a><a href="#enable_script_checks">`enable_script_checks`</a> Equivalent to the
   [`-enable-script-checks` command-line flag](#_enable_script_checks).